German submarine U-523: Second patrol

-U-523 sailed from Lorient on 22 May 1943, but on the 24th, still in the Bay of Biscay, she was bombed by a British Whitley medium bomber of No. 10 Squadron RAF.
+U-523 sailed from Lorient on 22 May 1943, but on the 24th, still in the Bay of Biscay, she was bombed by a British Whitley medium bomber of No. 10 Operational Training Unit RAF.
 The U-boat was severely damaged and was forced to return to Lorient.

 Third and fourth patrols

 U-523 sailed from Lorient briefly on 1 August 1943, for a voyage lasting only three days, before setting out once more on 16 August, and headed south-west.

 The U-boat was sunk on 25 August, west of Vigo, Spain, in position 42°03′N 18°02′W, by depth charges from the destroyer HMS Wanderer and the corvette HMS Wallflower.
 Seventeen of U-523's crew were killed and 37 survived the attack.

 Wolfpacks

 U-523 took part in four wolfpacks, namely: